 For additional resources concerning the writing of the prospectus and examples of past prospectuses from our department, see the Graduate Assistant for access to the graduate files.

 While the prospectus committee may in many instances be the same as the dissertation committee, students are free to make changes to their committee as their dissertation takes shape.
-Students also have the option to include a non-Northwestern faculty member on the prospectus or dissertation committee, providing that the professor consents in writing to serve in this capacity.
+Students also have the option of including a non-Northwestern faculty member on the prospectus or dissertation committee, providing that professor consents in writing to serve in this capacity.
 In all cases committees must comprise at least three members of the NU graduate faculty.
-When the dissertation committee is finalized, prior to the defense of the dissertation, the student should submit the required Final Exam form to TGS through Ceasar.
+When the dissertation committee is finalized, prior to the defense of the dissertation, the student should submit the required Final Exam form to TGS through Caesar.

 As students make progress on their writing, they are advised to communicate regularly with each member of the committee, seeking advice and feedback when needed.
-The department requires annual meetings of dissertation committees.
-Directors of committees must send progress reports from these meetings to the DGS by the end of Winter Quarter of years 4-6.
+The department requires annual meetings with complete dissertation committee.
+Directors of committees must send progress reports from these meetings to the DGS by the end of winter quarter during years 4-6.

 Good academic standing is determined by the faculty and the DGS.
 To remain in good standing, in the first two years the student must pass the first and second year reviews; by the end of the third year, the student must pass the qualifying exam; and by the end of the quarter following the student’s completion of French 596 Thesis Tutorial, the student must pass the prospectus review.
 Subsequently, the student must make progress on the dissertation that is judged satisfactory by the dissertation director.
-In addition, while in course work students must maintain a 3.7 (A-) grade average in all graduate courses, and they may have no more than two outstanding incompletes on their transcript unless by special dispensation of the graduate committee.
-Any incomplete work must be completed prior to taking the qualifying exam.
+While in coursework students must maintain a 3.7 (A-) grade average in all graduate courses and have no more than two outstanding incompletes on their transcript, unless by special dispensation of the graduate committee.
+All incomplete work must be completed prior to taking the qualifying exam.